iionly/loginrequired/README.md

 Installation
 ------------

+1. If you have any previous version of the Loginrequired plugin installed, remove the loginrequired folder from the mod directory before copying/extracting the new version on your server,
-1. Copy the loginrequired plugin folder into you mod folder,
+2. Copy the loginrequired plugin folder into you mod folder,
-2. Make sure that in Advanced Settings the Elgg default walled-garden option is disabled,
+3. Make sure that in Advanced Settings the Elgg default walled-garden option is disabled,
-3. Enable the loginrequired plugin in the admin section of your.
+4. Enable the loginrequired plugin in the admin section of your.

 If you want to change the layout of the login page look at the file loginrequired/views/default/page/layouts/loginrequired_index_example.php.
 This is an alternative for loginrequired_index.php.
 The example loginrequired_index_example.php includes a right column with a widget, some text in the widget and an image shown in the widget.
 You can modify loginrequired_index_example.php according to your needs and then replace loginrequired_index.php with your version.